PerSehlstedt/DMRG-software/README.md

 ## High-Level Overview

 High-level aspects of each package.
 This includes the implementation language and scheme, support for symmetries, and HPC capabilities.
+Note that support for multiple features does not imply that they can be utilized simultaneously.

 | ID | Name | Language | OSS | Gen. | Sym.
 A | Sym.
 NA | HPC SM | HPC DM | HPC GPU |
 |---|---|---|---|---|---|---|---|---|---|